holoviz-dev/blog/posts/examples-website-modernization/index.md

 ### Demetris and Maxime's reflections

-TODO: @droumis adapt as you wish :) !

-We want to thank Jason and Isaiah for all the hard work they put into this project.
-HoloViz, with all its libraries, and spread documentation, isn't an easy ecosystem to grasp in such a short time, but, by proactively asking questions, they have managed to accomplish an excellent job.
-Besides modernizing a ton of examples, their work has also allowed to highlight various regressions and gaps in the APIs, their fresh perspective has led to many UX discussions, all of which helping us improve the HoloViz tools.
-Thank you so much 🙂!
+We want to thank Jason and Isaiah for the incredible effort they put into this project.
+As early-career developers, they took on a complex task—working with HoloViz’s expansive ecosystem—and did a great job making meaningful contributions.
+It’s not easy to navigate so many tools, APIs, and evolving documentation, but they approached the challenge with curiosity and determination.

+Along the way, they helped us identify gaps in our APIs and brought fresh perspectives to our discussions about user experience.
+Their insights sparked conversations that led to improvements not just in the examples, but across HoloViz tools.
+We also appreciated their patience and adaptability as we all worked together to smooth out the edges of our first project funded by a NumFocus grant.

+This collaboration wasn’t just about the examples—they’ve made lasting contributions to the ecosystem and the community.
+We’re excited to see where their journeys take them next.
+Jason and Isaiah, thank you for your hard work!

 [^1]: `anaconda-project` is a project management tool created in 2016 and that predates most (if not all!) of the tools of this type like Poetry, Hatch, PDM,  Pixi, conda-project, etc. It is no longer maintained and we do not recommend adopting it, some day we'll migrate to another tool.